slaeshjag/dbp/README.md

 * Maintainer		Doesn't really make sense for per-application, but the DBP-system doesn't care about it anyway
 * Version		Probably useful for versioning packages.
 Maybe that the DBP-system should keep track of this value?
 Should probably decide on a version format too.
 Either that, or I should make a libdbp that exposes all package information.

+### Code style for contributors
+Code style is not that strict, although I prefer that it's kept consistent.
+Indentation to be done with tabs (8 wide.)
+Opening curly brackers should be placed on the same line as the scope declaration.
+Spaces between function names/keywords and parathesis is optional.
+Spaces inside parenthesis is discouraged.
+Function names are snake case, defines and enum values are all caps snake case.
+Types (structs, enum types) are CamelCase.
+Variable names and labels are snake case.

+The recommended background music while hacking is doom/gothic metal, eg. Katatonia.
+That's the kind of general mood I'm in whenever I work on this anyway...